Adriana Calcanhotto

 Adriana da Cunha Calcanhotto (born 3 October 1965) is a Brazilian singer-songwriter.
 Her melancholic songs are often categorized in the MPB genre.
 She began her professional career in 1984 and released her first studio album in 1990.
-She also a teacher and ambassador of the University of Coimbra in Portugal.
+She is also a teacher and ambassador of the University of Coimbra in Portugal.

 Career

 Childhood and family

 Born from musician Carlos Calcanhotto (originally Calcagnotto) of Italian origin from Volpago del Montello, Veneto, and from a Brazilian dancer.

 The first records (1988-1997)

 Adriana's first album, called Enguiço, was released in 1990 and consisted mostly of covers of well known MPB (Brazilian pop) songs, part of the repertoire she used to perform as a singer in restaurants and bars in Porto Alegre.
 It included only one original composition, the title track.
 It spawned her first hit, a cover of Caetano Veloso's Naquela Estação, which became successful thanks to it being included in the soundtrack of the successful 1990 telenovela Rainha da Sucata.

 1992 saw the release of Senhas, which included the hits "Mentiras" and "Esquadros" and was followed by a successful national tour.
 In 1994, Adriana, sporting a new look (short black hair as opposed to the slightly longer bright blond haircut she'd had since the beginning of her career) released A Fábrica do Poema, considered by many to be her most poetic album.
 She collaborated with lyricists like Waly Salomão and António Cícero (brother and constant musical partner of fellow singer Marina Lima) and included the hits "Metade" and "Inverno".
 This was followed by Maritmo (a combination of the words marítimo (maritime) and ritmo (rhythm), a concept album intended as the first part of a trilogy having water as a main theme.